opengeospatial/geoapi/_pages/conformance/index.md

 # Conformance tests

+The conformance tests create various geodetic objects from EPSG codes or explicit parameters and verify that they are well formed.
+Some coordinate operations are executed and their results are verified.
 The GeoAPI conformance tests are currently written in Java as JUnit tests, but [future version](../snapshot/conformance.html) will open to more languages.
 GeoAPI tests provide two kinds of Java classes: